 Lastly, employees cannot be scheduled for clopenings, which is the practice of closing the restaurant one day and then working the opening shift the next morning.
 Employers must provide at least 11 hours of rest between shifts.
-There are some exceptions and other specifics to theses rules listed in part one of this article.
+There are some exceptions and other specifics to these rules listed in part one of this article.

 Retail Employers Scheduling Requirements

 Unlike fast food employers, which are still allowed to schedule on-call shifts, retail employers are now restricted from scheduling any on-call shifts.
-Employers are also restricted from cancelling employee shifts within 72 hours of when the affected shift should start.
+Employers are also restricted from canceling employee shifts within 72 hours of when the affected shift should start.

 In addition, employees cannot be required to work with less than 72 hours notice before the new shift unless the employee consents in writing.

-Lastly retail employers cannot require employees to contact the employer to see if they are scheduled to work a regular shift with less than 72 hours notice before the shift starts.
+Lastly, retail employers cannot require employees to contact the employer to see if they are scheduled to work a regular shift with less than 72 hours notice before the shift starts.